Royal Mausoleum (Mauna ʻAla): Additional modifications

 On November 9, 1887, after the main mausoleum building became too crowded, the caskets belonging to members of the Kamehameha Dynasty were moved to the newly built Kamehameha Tomb, an underground vault commissioned by Charles Reed Bishop, husband of Bernice Pauahi Bishop.
 The Territory of Hawaii built a second underground crypt, the Wyllie Tomb (formerly known as the Queen Emma Tomb) in 1904 to separate the caskets of Robert Crichton Wyllie and the relatives of Queen Emma.
 In 1907, the Territory of Hawaii allocated $20,000 for the construction of a separate underground vault for the Kalākaua family.
 Queen Liliʻuokalani and Prince Jonah Kūhiō Kalanianaʻole were consulted in the construction process.
-On June 24, 1910, the caskets from the Kalākaua family were moved to newly construct Kalākaua Crypt in a torchlit nighttime ceremony supervised by the former queen.
+On June 24, 1910, the caskets from the Kalākaua family were moved to newly constructed Kalākaua Crypt in a torchlit nighttime ceremony supervised by the former queen.

 In 1922 the main building was converted to a chapel after the last royal remains were moved to tombs constructed on the grounds.
-The chapel was added to the National Register of Historic Places August 7, 1972.
+The chapel was added to the National Register of Historic Places on August 7, 1972.

 In 2023, Abigail Kinoiki Kekaulike Kawānanakoa (1926–2022) became the most recent person to be buried in the Royal Mausoleum.
 Prior to her death there had not been a burial at the Royal Mausoleum since David Kalākaua Kawānanakoa in 1953.
 A new tomb was constructed since the Kalākaua vault was at capacity.